-One way to choose the tuning parameters $\lambda_{1k}$ and $\lambda_{2k}$ is to use cross-validation.
+\textbf{Selection of regularizers $\lambda_1$ and $\lambda_2$:} One way to choose the tuning parameters $\lambda_{1k}$ and $\lambda_{2k}$ is to use cross-validation.
 However, this can be computationally expensive even if we tune each parameter sequentially.
 It is also difficult to determine a good set of candidate values for the parameters before running SPACO.
-We propose instead to determine the tuning parameters via nested cross-validation, which has been shown to be empirically useful \citep{huang2008functional,li2016supervised}.
-In nested cross-validation, the parameters are tuned within their corresponding subroutines.
-Although this is not as disciplined as full cross-validation, it incurs much less computational cost.
+Instead, we determine the tuning parameters via nested cross-validation, which has been shown to be empirically useful \citep{huang2008functional,li2016supervised}.
+In nested cross-validation, the parameters are tuned within their corresponding subroutines:

-More specifically, we propose the following procedure: \begin{itemize} \item In the update for $\bPhi_k$, perform column-wise leave-one-out cross-validation to select $\lambda_{1k}$, where we leave out all observations from a single time point. \item In the update for $\bbeta_{:,k}$, perform K-fold cross-validation to select $\lambda_{2k}$. \end{itemize} We provide details about the column-wise leave-one-out cross-validation in Appendix \ref{appsub:tuning}.
+(1) In the update for $\bPhi_k$, perform column-wise leave-one-out cross-validation to select $\lambda_{1k}$, where we leave out all observations from a single time point.
+(See Appendix \ref{app:phi_tuning}.)